aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/removeunusedobjects/_index.md

 ---
-title: Remove Unused Objects
+title: Remove Unused Objects In PDF File
-linktitle: Remove Unused Objects
+linktitle: Remove Unused Objects In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to use Aspose.PDF for .NET to remove unused objects from PDF documents with this step-by-step guide.
+description: Learn how to use Aspose.PDF for .NET to remove unused objects in PDF file with this step-by-step guide.
 type: docs
 weight: 260
 url: /net/programming-with-document/removeunusedobjects/
 ---
-If you're looking for a way to remove unused objects in your PDF documents using Aspose.PDF for .NET, you're in the right place.
+If you're looking for a way to remove unused objects in your PDF file using Aspose.PDF for .NET, you're in the right place.
 This step-by-step guide will show you how to use the C# source code provided to accomplish this task.

 ## Step 1: Set the directory path